Protocol

 AI systems MUST NOT:

-- Define the authorization frame without human approval
+- Define bounds without human approval

 - Create binding commitment without explicit human authorization